TiagoCAAmorim/numerical-methods/README.md

   * The proposed problem is to compare linear and Spline interpolation with VFP tables.
   * VFP tables from [Unisim-II-H](https://www.unisim.cepetro.unicamp.br/benchmarks/en/unisim-ii/unisim-ii-h) were used as examples.
 Half of the input variables were ignored when using the interpolation methods and the _missing_ data was compared to the interpolated values.
     * These files were a part of Unisim-II-H when accessed in Nov/19.
 In the current version (Sep/23) the model no longer uses VFP tables.
+  * For each possible combination of parameters in the VFP table, a curve of (LiqFlow,BHP) was extracted.
+One of the values was ignored and a spline built with the remaing data.
+And then the difference between the original BHP and interpolated with the spline was recorded.
+The same was done with a linear interpolator.
-  * Although it is not recomended, some of the data was estimated using the interpolation methods as extrapolators.
+  * Although it is not recomended, some of the test used the interpolation methods as extrapolators.
-  * The results....
+  * The results show that, for the example studied and this particular problem, spline interpolation doesn't offer better results.
+Linear interpolation is computationally easier and the errors slightly better than spline interpolation.
 * Methods implemented:
   * Linear interpolation: Most basic for of interpolation (maybe nearest-neighbour can be considered _simpler_).
 Used as a _benchmark_ to compare with Splines.
   * Splines: Implemented Natural (zero $2^{nd}$ derivative in the extremes) and Fixed Splines (defined $1^{st}$ derivative in the extremes).
 For the proposed problem it was used Natural Splines, for there is no information about derivatives.